vedph/gve-doc/usage/ux-snapshot.md

 ### Text Tab - Result

 The result section contains all text alterations resulting from operations.
 Every operation gets an input text, and transforms or annotates it in some way, producing an output text.

+The result shows a "map" of all the alterations to the right:

+- each alteration is **labelled** with the ID of its input and output texts.
+For instance, `v0 ▶ v1` means that the input is `v0` (=the base text) and the output is `v1`.
+- click the small **copy button** next to this label to copy the corresponding output text.
+- click the text to see its **detail** in the result pane.
+The detail works much like the base text view: it displays the text character by character, with all the features already described above.